 Melissa also sees Dairy Environment Leaders as helping ensure dairy farmers are heard by decision-makers, as well as building on farmers’ great work on regional issues.

 DairyNZ strategy and investment leader – responsible dairy, Dr David Burger, said Melissa brings a wealth of dairy farming and business experience to the role, and a deep appreciation of the importance of environmental sustainability.

 “Melissa is forward-looking and collaborative, and we know she will make a significant contribution to the dairy sector’s commitment to environmental stewardship for future generations,” Dr Burger said.

 Dr Burger said he would like to thank former chair, Matamata dairy farmer Tracy Brown, for her outstanding contribution and excellent leadership, empowering farmers to lead solutions.
 Tracy became chair in 2015.

 “As a leader, Tracy has developed and enhanced the role of Dairy Environment Leaders and motivated change among farmers in their environmental work,” Dr Burger said.

 Dairy Environment Leaders are active in their communities at grass-roots level, on boards and local committees.
 They come together for a forum every year to accelerate positive change for the sector.
 Increasingly the focus is on building regional action to meet the wider Dairy Environment Leaders outcomes.

-For more information see the Dairy Environment Leaders page.
+For more information go to Dairy Environment Leaders.